Tyler Rodgers / Infrastructure, Operations, and Software

-Building self-hosted systems, local AI, and Discord apps.
+Building self-hosted infrastructure, local AI, and operations software.

-I’m Tyler Rodgers, a datacenter technician building a home-lab platform for
+I’m Tyler Rodgers, a datacenter technician building Barndoor: a personal

 Build Log ·